nginxinc/nginx-amplify-doc/amplify-guide.md

 Agent will also try to detect the log format for a particular log, in order to be able to parse it properly and possibly extract even more useful metrics, e.g. [$upstream_response_time](http://nginx.org/en/docs/http/ngx_http_upstream_module.html#var_upstream_response_time).

+**Note.** A number of metrics outlined in **Metrics and metadata** below will only be available if corresponding variables are defined for a custom [access.log](http://nginx.org/en/docs/http/ngx_http_log_module.html) format.
+You can find complete list of NGINX log variables [here](http://nginx.org/en/docs/varindex.html).

-##### NGINX configuration analysis
+### NGINX configuration analysis

-Amplify Agent is able to automatically find all relevant NGINX configuration files, parse configuration, extract their logical structure and send them to Amplify SaaS for further analysis and reports.
+Amplify Agent is able to automatically find all relevant NGINX configuration files, parse configuration, extract their logical structure and send an associated JSON data to Amplify SaaS for further analysis and reports.
 For more information on configuration analysis and reports see **Reports** section below.

-After the agent finds a particular NGINX configuration, it'll then start to keep track of them.
+After the agent finds a particular NGINX configuration, it'll then start to keep automatically track of its changes.

-When a change is detected with NGINX — e.g. a master process restarts, or the NGINX config is changed, such updates will be automatically sent to Amplify SaaS.
+When a change is detected with NGINX — e.g. a master process restarts, or the NGINX config is changed, such updates will be sent to Amplify SaaS.

 **Note.** The following directives and their parameters aren't exported to the SaaS: *ssl_certificate*, *ssl_certificate_key*, *ssl_client_certificate*, *ssl_password_file*, *ssl_stapling_file*, *ssl_trusted_certificate*, *auth_basic_user_file*, *secure_link_secret*.